 5. Spice Up Your Resume With Additional Sections

-The last part of your resume layout should consist of bonus sections with any additional relevant information about you, like: certifications, foreign languages, hobbies, or volunteer work.
+The last part of your resume layout should consist of bonus sections with any additional relevant information about you, like: certifications on your resume, foreign languages, hobbies & interests, or volunteer work.

 This type of information could be especially valuable in showing off your interpersonal skills: